 ‘What did you do to Malfoy?’
 Katie asked.
 ‘I didn’t really see, but Pomfrey had to grow back a lot of his shoulder and arm, keep him under warming charms, and he was on blood replenishing potions for most of the next day.’

-‘A dark adaption of the water conjuring spell according to some,’ Nev replied.
+‘A dark adaptation of the water conjuring spell according to some,’ Nev replied.
 ‘I heard there was ice involved, but I also heard that you transformed into a giant serpent and bit him, so really nobody knows and those who saw aren’t saying.
 Malfoy’s been quite quiet recently.’

 ‘That rumour must’ve come from Hufflepuff,’ Harry said.
 ‘It has Ernie Macmillan all over it.
 He’s still scared from second year.’

-‘So what have you been up to while I’ve been stuck in here?’
+‘So what have you been up to while I’ve been stuck here?’
 Katie tucked the Daily Prophet back under her collection of half-empty chocolate boxes.

 Harry stole a chocolate from one.
 ‘Lessons as normal.
 Nothing exciting.’